-- Under Standard Option, we will waive our: - Calendar year deductible; - Coinsurance for services and supplies provided by physicians and other covered health care professionals (inpatient and outpatient, including mental conditions and substance abuse care); - Copayments for office visits to Preferred physicians and other health care professionals; - Copayments for routine physical examinations and preventive (screening) services performed by Preferred physicians, other health care professionals, and facilities; - Outpatient facility coinsurance for medical, surgical, preventive, and mental conditions and substance abuse care

-- Under Basic Option, we will waive our: - Copayments and coinsurance for care received from covered professional and facility providers.
+- Under Standard Option, we will waive our: - Calendar year deductible; - Coinsurance and copayments for inpatient and outpatient services and supplies provided by physicians and other covered health care professionals; and - Coinsurance for outpatient facility services. - Under Basic Option, we will waive our: - Copayments and coinsurance for care received from covered professional and facility providers.